digitalpalidictionary/dpd-db/sandhi/README.md

+# sandhi
-# All code and files related to deconstructing compounds and splitting sandhi.
+All code and files related to deconstructing compounds and splitting sandhi.